sagemath/sagetrac-mirror/src/doc/en/installation/index.rst

   cannot run WSL 2 (because of hardware constraints or policy set by system administrators) but can run Docker.

-- **Alternative: Manual installation using Windows Subsystem for Linux**
+- **Recommended approach 2: Manual installation using Windows Subsystem for Linux**

   Enable Windows Subsystem for Linux (WSL) by following the `official WSL setup guide